Surreily/StewartLights/README.md

         // Do something on the first iteration only

         while (!tick()) {
-            // Do something on every loop until the button is pressed }
+            // Do something on every loop until the button is pressed again }

     }